andrew867/LuxPower-Advanced/README_ADVANCED.md

 Navigate to Settings > Automations & Scenes > + Create Automation.
 Select Start with an Empty Automation.
-Add the YAML Code

-Switch to the YAML editor (at the top of the automation editor) and paste the provided automation code.
+Switch to the YAML editor (at the top of the automation editor) and paste the provided automation code at the bottom of the page.
 Ensure you replace or adjust the entities if needed, but if you followed the setup exactly, they should match.
 Step 3: Customizing the Duration
 For testing purposes, instead of waiting 30 minutes, reduce the delay to 20 seconds:

-yaml
-Copy
-Edit
+``
 - delay:
     hours: 0
     minutes: 0
     seconds: 20
+``
 Once testing is successful, you can restore this to a longer duration (like 30 minutes).

 Step 4: Testing the Automation